Also known as: TB.

 What is tuberculosis?

 Tuberculosis is a bacterial infection that primarily affects the lungs but can also impact other parts of the body.
 A live vaccine is available to prevent the illness, but it is typically no longer given in the United States because of many reasons.
-Its effectiveness is controversial and most experts believe that at most helps reducing the complications of Tb rather than its more common form (lung disease).
+Its effectiveness is controversial and most experts believe that at most the vaccine helps reducing the complications of TB rather than its more common form (lung disease).

 What causes tuberculosis?